TheSceneCo/thescene-java-client-sdk/README.md

 * Management of hal+json hateoas links and rels.
 * The caching of base 'rels'.
 Links that will not change during the course of a single session of API usage.

 ###1.
-To log in using the client library and oauth2 client credentials
+To get a client credentials access token using the java api client library

 ```
 SceneClient.configureClientContext().setBaseUrl("http://api.thescene.co")